COCS4950G7/COSC4950/Use Case 1.md

 *put here the sub-variations that will cause eventual bifurcation in the scenario*

-* *step or variation number* *list of sub-variations*

 * 1a.
 User may select program mode
 Single Computer,
 Node,
 Server

 * 2a.
 User may choose cracking method brute force, dictionary, rainbow table